LuaDlc/LuaDlc/README.md

-### Olá, me chamo Luana Dias 🌚
+### Hello, my name is Luana! 🌚
 ---
-#### Seja bem vinda(o) ao meu perfil!
+#### Welcome to my profile!
-- 📱 Atualmente estudo desenvolvimento android com Java e Dart.
+- 📱 Currently I study Java and Dart languages.
-- 💻 Tenho conhecimento também em desenvolvimento web.
+- 💻 I also have knowledge in web development with css, html and javascript.
-- 👩‍💻 Graduanda em Análise e desenvolvimento de sistemas.
+- 👩‍💻 Undergraduate student in Systems Analysis and Development.

 ---

-Aprecie o meu perfil 🖤
+Enjoy my profile 🖤

 <div align="center">
   <a href="https://github.com/LuaDlc">